 Mbs Colt 90 mountainboard

-With vast improvements from year to year, the MBS Colt 90 is faster than its counterparts in the entry level arena.
+With vast improvements from year to year, the MBS Colt 90 is faster than its counterparts in the entry-level arena.
 The deck is made out of maple laminate and it comes with 8” tires.
 This board does not come with a brake system but one can be installed in the future.
 The ideal rider would be somebody who wants to go fast on all terrains.
 With 8” tires, this mountainboard is also a carving monster and allow you to feel the board instantly respond to your commands.

 Atom 90 mountain board

 The Atom 90 is a variant of the 90X without the brake system.
-This mountain board comes with all terrain skate trucks and F1 bindings which are perfect for smaller feet.
+This mountain board comes with all-terrain skate trucks and F1 bindings which are perfect for smaller feet.
 The deck measures 36 inches making this ideal for young adult riders.
 The ideal rider would be somebody who looking for a cheap mountain board to ride everywhere.
 Without a brake system, this board is mainly made for flat terrain.

 San Diego speed Mountain Board

-The beauty of the San Diego speed mountain board is it’s price.
-Dropping in at the lowest price on our list, the San Diego speed is the value buy if you’re looking for the cheapest introduction to mountain boarding possible.
+The beauty of the San Diego speed mountain board is its price.
+Dropping in at what seems the lowest price on our list, the San Diego speed is the value buy if you’re looking for the cheapest introduction to mountain boarding possible.
 Made out of maple laminated wood, the bindings are simple hooks made out of fabric to slide your feet into.
 This board is ideal for kids/young adults who are just getting a feel for bigger boards.

 MBS All terrain Longboard

-The MBS all terrain is not a full mountain board as it does not have bindings but this longboard can be taken off road.
+The MBS all terrain is not a full mountain board as it does not have bindings but this longboard can be taken off-road.
 The need that the MBS All terrain longboard tries to hit is a hybrid between longboarding and mountain boarding.

 The ideal rider would be somebody who isn’t sure if they want to buy an entirely separate board for mountain boarding when they already know how to longboard.
-The beauty of the MBS All terrain is that it functions just as well as a longboard on pavement and a mountain board on other terrain.
+The beauty of the MBS All terrain is that it functions just as well as a longboard on a pavement and a mountain board on other terrains.